A London-Middlesex System-Wide Professional Learning Day

 9:30 AM – 4:00 PM

-This event is made possible by funding from the Province of Ontario, City of London, and Middlesex County.
+This event was made possible by funding from the Province of Ontario, City of London, and Middlesex County.

-This opportunity will bring the London-Middlesex early years systems together to learn, reflect, grow, and highlight the invaluable contribution early years professionals make each day in service to children and families across our regions.
+This opportunity brought the London-Middlesex early years systems together to learn, reflect, grow, and highlight the invaluable contribution early years professionals make each day in service to children and families across our regions.

-Together, we will explore topics of belonging and pedagogical perspectives through developing connections.
+Together, we explored topics of belonging and pedagogical perspectives through developing connections.

 Questions or concerns?
 Please email the Strive Team at info@striveswo.ca.